LorenJaffrey/DnD_Obsidian/D&D/DM Bereich/Homebrew/Meistertüftler Ideen.md

 These effects last for a number of minutes equal to one roll of your preparation die, which is expended when the goggles are activated.

 ### Apothecary's Needle
-Apothecary's This small syringe carries a single dose of an alchemical healing agent that invigorates anyone injected with it.
+This small syringe carries a single dose of an alchemical healing agent that invigorates anyone injected with it.
 Using a bonus action, you can inject a target within 5 feet of you with the agent.
 The creature regains hit points equal to twice your Intelligence modifier + 1 roll of your preparation die, which is expended.

 ### ALARMING TRAP
 Level: 1